implex-code-repo/implex-site/_posts/blog/2021-05-26-implex-receives-clutch-award-for-top-ukr.md

 ---
 layout: post
 title: "Implex Receives Clutch Award For Top Ukranian B2B Firm"
-postTitle: "Implex Receives Clutch Award For Top Ukranian B2B Firm"
+headingTitle: "Implex Receives Clutch Award For Top Ukranian B2B Firm"
 description: "We are thrilled to announce that Clutch have recognized us as one of the 250 best-performing software development companies in Ukraine."
 ogDescription: "We are thrilled to announce that Clutch have recognized us as one of the 250 best-performing software development companies in Ukraine."
 image: "/assets/img/articles/clutch.png"